gabrieldrouin/js-rock-paper-scissors/README.md

 # js-rock-paper-scissors
-Vanilla JS rock paper scissors exercice as part of the Odin Project curriculum.
-Implemented using only DOM .appendChild methods (no content within the HTML's <body> tags).
+Vanilla JS rock paper scissors exercice as part of the Odin Project curriculum.\n Implemented using only DOM .appendChild methods (no content within the HTML's <body> tags).

 ## How to play